bard/emacs-run-command/docs/pages/writing-recipes.md

 ## Choosing the name for a recipe

-If the name begins with the `run-command-recipe-` prefix, the prefix is removed when displaying commands, otherwise the entire function same is used:
+If the name begins with `run-command-recipe-`, the prefix is removed when displaying commands, otherwise the entire function name is used:

 ```lisp
 (defun run-command-recipe-boilerplates ()) ;; shows up as "boilerplates"
 (defun my-command-recipe ())               ;; shows up as "my-command-recipe"
 ```

-## Displaying readable command names
+## Readable command names

 You can provide a user-friendly name via the `:display` property: